Lesley Stahl Slammed for Unearthed Trump Interview After Durham Report

-Lesley Stahl, a correspondent for CBS' "60 Minutes," is receiving backlash from an unearthed interview with Donald Trump where she dismissed claims that the former president was spied on during his 2016 campaign.
+Lesley Stahl, a correspondent for CBS' "60 Minutes," is receiving backlash over an unearthed interview with Donald Trump in which she dismissed claims that the former president was spied on during his 2016 campaign.

-The backlash comes after new allegations by special counsel John Durham in the probe into the origins of the Russia investigation supported the former president's suspicions.
+The backlash comes after new allegations by special counsel John Durham in the inquiry into the origins of the Russia investigation gjzg support the former president's suspicions.

 In the October 2020 interview, Trump declared that "the biggest scandal was when they spied on my campaign."